shdlabs/SSTorytime/docs/example.md

            (maintainedby) %CNCF
            (enables) %declarative %automation of containerized workloads
 </pre>
-There is no purpose to writing
+There is no purpose to writing:
 <pre>
  %Mark (loves) %Lynn
 </pre>